Ishitta Arun: Career

 Ishitta made her acting debut in the year 2000 with the film Snegithiye.
 In 2003, she acted in the film Kahan Ho Tum.
 Other than this, she has acted in noted projects like Scoop, Rana Naidu and Good Bad Girl.

 She is also known for her contributions in theatre.
-She acted in multiple theatre plays like The Merchants of Bollywood, Goonj, Mumbai Talkies and Mareechika.
+She has acted in multiple theatre plays like The Merchants of Bollywood, Goonj, Mumbai Talkies and Mareechika.

-In 2009, she participated as a contestant in the show Dancing Queen which aired on Colors TV.
-In 2010 she participated as a contestant and titled as second runner up in the NDTV imagine's show Dil Jeetegi Desi Girl.
+In 2009, she participated as a contestant in the show, Dancing Queen, which aired on Colors TV.
+In 2010, she participated as a contestant and finished as the second runner up in the NDTV imagine's show Dil Jeetegi Desi Girl.
 She contributed as a writer and producer in the play Gaa Re Maa.
-She wrote the lyrics of Dhaakad film's title track, So Ja Re and Coke Studio's Ae Rab by Master Saleem and Dhruv Ghanekar, I am Alive by Atif Aslam and Maher Zain.
+She also wrote the lyrics of the title track for the film Dhaakad, the song "So Ja Re", Coke Studio's "Ae Rab" by Master Saleem and Dhruv Ghanekar, and "I'm Alive" by Atif Aslam and Maher Zain.